 "Yes, Lady Minka," he said, smiling, and she smiled back at him.
 On her way into the fortress, she purloined a large lantern from the foyer to take to the library.
-She wasn't sure whether the one she'd used earlier was still there.
+She wasn't sure where the lantern was that she had used earlier.
 The men who had been forced to stay behind watched Estes and DeWitt follow her in.